 Ans: No, this requirement is for every employee of the organization who must know relevant cGMP requirements in his/her Area.

 Ans: It brings awareness and helps employees to become competent.

-Ans: India comes under Climate Zone III (Known as Hot, dry Zone) and Zone IVb ( know as Hot/Higher humidity)
+Ans: India comes under Climate Zone III (Known as the Hot, dry Zone) and Zone IVb (known as Hot/Higher humidity)

 Ans: Force degradation is also known as stress testing, and a drug is degraded Forcefully by applying artificial methods.

 It helps to know about Impurities that develop during the storage of drug products in various environmental conditions.
 Forced degradation study depends upon the product and the type of dosage form.
 Solid, liquid, and injection have different procedures for the stress study.

 Q.49 What is a Critical Quality Attribute?